Language: EN

 return a - b

-# Import the functions from the math_operations.py module
+# Import the functions from the mathematical_operations.py module

 # Example of using the functions

-For it to work, it is only necessary that both files are in the same directory (or in a directory that Python can find).
+For it to work, both files just need to be in the same directory (or in a directory that Python can find).

-If you got a little lost in any of the examples, don’t worry.
-The syntax of each language in this post doesn’t really matter.
+If you got a bit lost in any of the examples, don’t worry.
+The syntax of each language, in this entry, doesn’t matter much.
 You will see the details when you study each of the languages.

-What is important is that we see that practically all languages allow us to create libraries and import them into other projects to use the functions.
+What is important is that we see that practically all languages allow you to create libraries and import them into other projects to use the functions.